monaxov/acadia/README.md

 ### Shape logic
 Once we evoke Shape's constructor, it creates and configures an instance  ready to produce the values.
 The process itself starts only when the 'values' property is called.
-If there are embedded Shapes, the values are accessed recursively and there is no difference if they are  and what depth is.
+If there are embedded Shapes, the values are accessed recursively and there is no difference if they are  or not and what the depth is.

 Inside Tone class the values are also being manufactured only when they are needed and what we have is  a very   lightweighted object  which  contains only  its configuration.